tknie/clu/README.md

 * Using LDAP or system password authentication
 * Using a SQL query to authenticate to SQL database

-All these configuration are located in <https://github.com/tknie/services>.
+All these configuration are used from <https://github.com/tknie/services>.

 ## Authorization

-You can use SQL authorization limits if you use SQL users.
+You can use SQL database authorization restriction if you use SQL users.
 CLU provides a query entry role management to obmit user specific queries for read- or write-access.

 ## Example of Clu usage